shubh24/shubh24.github.com/_posts/2017-08-12-Indiahacks ML Hackathon -- Predict the number of lanes [LIVE BLOG].md

 Waiting for the private leaderboard now :)

-**August 13, 11:22** Aaaand it's over. **Public Leaderboard relesed -- I rank 2nd!** Exceeding expectations!
+**August 13, 11:22** Aaaand it's over. **Public Leaderboard relesed -- I rank 15th!** A fairly decent performacnce!
 A lot of shuffling within the Top 10, i must say i was anticipitating this given unlimited submissions.
 Will come up with a proper Data blog soon, but first i gotta catch some sleep :)

 Later folks!